TopTen1310/TopTen1310/README.md

 🤝 Collaboration is at the heart of what I do.
 I believe in building strong team dynamics, mentoring budding developers, and driving projects to success through clear communication and agile methodologies.

-🔍 Currently diving deep into Serverless architectures, GraphQL and ChatGPT.
+🔍 Currently diving deep into Serverless architectures, GraphQL, ChatGPT and AI Agent development.
 Always open to discussing tech, potential collaborations, or new opportunities.
 Let's connect and build the future!

 ![](https://img.shields.io/badge/Framework-React-informational?style=flat&logo=react&logoColor=white&color=3bac3a)
 ![](https://img.shields.io/badge/Framework-Vue-informational?style=flat&logo=vue.js&logoColor=white&color=3bac3a)